autocloudarc/0026-azure-automation-plus-dsc-lab/README.md

 `.\Deploy-AzureResourceGroup.ps1 -excludeWeb yes -excludeSql yes -excludeAds yes -includeCentOS yes -includeUbuntu no -Verbose`

 This example deploys the infrastructure WITHOUT the web, sql, additional 2019 core domain controllers and the Ubuntu server, but WILL implicitly deploy the PKI server and explicity provision the CentOS server as well.
-The PKI server will not be deployed due to the default parameter value that is set in the paramater block as [string]$excludePki = "no".
+The PKI server will be deployed due to the default parameter value that is set in the paramater block as [string]$excludePki = "no".

+EXAMPLE 5
+`.\Deploy-AzureResourceGroup.ps1 -excludeWeb yes -excludeSql yes -excludeAds yes -includeCentOS yes -includeUbuntu no -excludePki yes -Verbose`

+This example deploys the infrastructure WITHOUT the web, sql, additional 2019 core domain controllers and the Ubuntu server, but WILL explicitly deploy the PKI server and explicity provision the CentOS server as well.
 Feel free to customize your deployment with these -exclude... and additional... parameters.
 More details about these parameters can be obtained by reading the header information in the .\Deploy-AzureResourceGroup.ps1 file.

 1. When the script executes, answer the following prompts:

     - Authenticate to your subscription
     - Enter your target subscription name
-    - Enter your student number, which is a number from 1 to 16.
+    - Enter your student number, which is a number from 10 to 26.
     - Enter your administrator password for the adm.infra.user account.
 Your password will not be exposed.

 Azure CLI (bash)